hansung080/ethereum-key-converter/README.md

 ### Decrypt Private Key from Keystore File
 There are two ways to decrypt the private key from the keystore file.

-First way, specify the keystore filename and the password.
+In the first way, specify the keystore filename and the password.
 ```sh
 $ ./bin/keyconv \
 -f ./keystore/UTC--2021-03-15T07-14-09.702815000Z--6f8e4674c80c76833daa6fc1f19343c7a4909de8 \
 -p pass0
 ```

-Second way, specify the parent directory of keystore, the address, and the password.
+In the second way, specify the parent directory of keystore, the address, and the password.
 ```sh
 $ ./bin/keyconv \
 -d . \